Key management personnel

 Reported KMP remuneration to be consistent with financial statements

-Under AASB 124, reporting entities are already required to disclose in the notes to the financial statements total remuneration of the KMP at the aggregate level.
+Under AASB 124, reporting entities are already required to disclose in the notes to the financial statements total remuneration of the KMP at the aggregate level, including how it is split between the following 4 major categories:

 The key difference between what is reported in the notes to the financial statements, and what is required under the PGPA Rule for KMP is the level of detail.
 The financial statement disclosure is on an aggregated basis, whereas the annual report disclosure is required to be on an individual basis.
 Additional information that must be included in the table includes the: